mohamedmostafam0/Distributed-Web-Crawling-and-Indexing-System-GCP/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

 - Google Cloud Platform for providing the infrastructure
 - Elasticsearch for powerful search capabilities
-- All contributors who have helped with the development